yoonsoonam119/yoonsoonam119.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Yoonsoo Nam, a Postdoctoral Researcher at KAIST (Advisor: Prof. Chulhee Yun) and a member of the Center for Large Language Model Innovation (InnoCORE-LLM).
-My research focuses on uncovering the mechanisms of neural network dynamics and inductive bias in the simplest, most intuitive ways possible.
-After all, shouldn’t we understand exactly how these models work before we trust them blindly?
+My research focuses on uncovering the mechanisms of neural network dynamics and inductive bias in the simplest, most intuitive ways possible (yes, I was a physicist).
+After all, shouldn’t we understand how these models learn before we trust them blindly?

 Download my [CV](https://yoonsoonam119.github.io/files/YoonsooNam_CV2026.pdf)